kevinslin/seed-tldr/vault/common.vue.md

 # vue

 > Multi-purpose CLI for Vue.js.
+> Some subcommands such as `vue build` have their own usage documentation.
 > More information: <https://cli.vuejs.org>.

-- Create a new vue project interactively:
+- Create a new Vue project interactively:

 `vue create {{project_name}}`